PM issues call to arms to Tory MPs and says 2024 will see economy ‘bounce back’

 In Westminster, Mr Sunak was greeted by Tory MPs banging the tables in support as he arrived at a meeting of the 1922 Committee, where he was expected to stress the need for unity ahead of the May 2 local elections.

-Conservative backbenchers filing out of the closed-doors session after the Prime Minister’s rallying speech sought to stress broad support for the leader.
+Conservative backbenchers filing out of the closed-doors session after the PM’s rallying speech sought to stress broad support for the leader.

-However, it is understood Mr Sunak was challenged by former party chairman Jake Berry at the meeting over media briefings against him which he alleged had originated from No 10.

-Mr Berry stressed he had not submitted a letter of no confidence in the Prime Minister but said he had raised the issue with the whips and received no reply.

 Jonathan Gullis hit out at what he described as a “tiny minority” of critics and dismissed suggestions of friction at the meeting, claiming there was “not a single dissenting voice” in the room.